neuron-core/raptor-retrieval/README.md

 - Users primarily need quick, specific fact retrieval
 - Processing speed and token efficiency are critical constraints

+You can read the full paper here: https://arxiv.org/html/2401.18059v1

 ## What is Neuron?

 Neuron is a PHP framework for creating and orchestrating AI Agents.
 It allows you to integrate AI entities in your existing